 Dr. Yang is a molecular biologist and clinical microbiologist.
-He has extensive experience in molecular diagnostics and is a pioneer in the clinical applications of Next-generation Sequencing (NGS) in infectious diseases.
-Dr. Yang developed and implemented numerous cutting-edge molecular microbiological tests, including a 16S metagenomic sequencing test for the detection of bacterial pathogen in body fluid and tissue, and ITS metagenomic sequencing test for fungal pathogen identification in FFPE tissues, and a whole-genome sequencing test for Mycobacterium abscessus drug resistance prediction.
+He has extensive experience in molecular diagnostics and clinical virology.
+He is also a pioneer in the clinical applications of Next-generation Sequencing (NGS) in infectious diseases.
+Dr. Yang developed and implemented numerous cutting-edge molecular microbiological tests, including a 16S metagenomic sequencing test for the detection of bacterial pathogens in body fluid and tissue, and ITS metagenomic sequencing test for fungal pathogen identification in FFPE tissues, and a whole-genome sequencing test for Mycobacterium abscessus drug resistance prediction.

-Dr. Yang's main expertise and research interests include molecular diagnostics and innovation, clinical applications of NGS, transplant-related infectious diseases testing, bacterial genomics, clinical virology, genomic epidemiology, and antimicrobial resistance (AMR) mechanisms and genotypic prediction.
+Dr. Yang's main expertise and research interests include molecular diagnostics and innovation, clinical virology, clinical applications of NGS, transplant-related infectious diseases testing, bacterial genomics, genomic epidemiology, and antimicrobial resistance (AMR) mechanisms and genotypic prediction.
 Dr. Yang also works closely with international collaborators in the investigation and monitoring of global emerging infectious diseases and novel AMR mechanisms.